A remark on the geography problem in Heegaard Floer homology: Introduction

 \begin{corollary} Let $Y$ be a rational homology sphere equipped with a self-conjugate $\spinc$ structure $\mfs$.
 If $\dim_\F \HFred(Y,\mfs) = 1$ then $\mathit{HF}^+(Y,\mfs) = \tower_{(d)} \oplus \F_{(d)}$ or $\mathit{HF}^+(Y,\mfs) = \tower_{(d)} \oplus \F_{(d-1)}$. \end{corollary}

 By the computations of $\mathit{HF}^+(\pm \Sigma(2,3,7))$ stated above, we see that the two possible relatively graded modules with $\dim_\F \HFred = 1$ are realized.

+One may also use the above restrictions to obstruct a chain complex from being realized as the knot Floer complex of a knot inside an integer homology spheres.
+The following corollary demonstrates this utility of Theorem \ref{thm:main} and Corollary \ref{cor:main}. \begin{corollary} The $\epsilon$-trivial complex $C$ with non-trivial $\Upsilon_C$ depicted in \cite{OSS} cannot be realized as the knot Floer complex of a knot inside an integer homology sphere. \end{corollary}

-The argument will be a result of the isomorphisms with monopole Floer homology (see Theorem~\ref{thm:klt}) and its relationship, via the Gysin sequence of Lin \cite{Lin1}, with the Pin(2)-monopole Floer homology.
+The argument for the proof of Theorem \ref{thm:main} will be a result of the isomorphisms with monopole Floer homology (see Theorem~\ref{thm:klt}) and its relationship, via the Gysin sequence of Lin \cite{Lin1}, with the Pin(2)-monopole Floer homology.
 For the reader with a distaste for gauge theory, we point out that the arguments only use the formal properties of these theories.
 We briefly review these properties in Section~\ref{sec:background}, and provide a proof of Theorem~\ref{thm:main} in Section~\ref{sec:proofs}.
+We prove Corollary~\ref{cor:noknotcomplex} in Section \ref{sec:corollary}.

 We hope that this note encourages further work utilizing the strengths of both Heegaard Floer homology and Seiberg-Witten theory in conjunction.